Blacklite/Ncapsulate/README.md

 that may not do any work in the JavaScript space.

+# Installing

+### Visual Studio
+Search for `Ncapsulate.Node` in the Nuget Package Manager

+### Package Manager Console
+`Install-Package Ncapsulate.Node`

+### Configuration
+Once installed you will have 3 new items in your solution.

+#### CMD files
+`node.cmd` and `npm.cmd` are shortcuts to run those commands from the command line without having to install node locally for a developer.
+These can be "excluded" from the project if you do not want the clutter, but they __must be committed to source control__, so that they exist for the tooling to work correctly.

+#### Targets
+You will also have a new folder `App_Build`, this folder will contain `.targets` files for each dependnency you have installed.
+These can be removed safely if you do not need them.

+Targets are very useful though, these allow you to change the your projects build without needing to manually edit the project xml, which forces you to unload the project.
+In these targets files we have some examples of using Inputs/Outputs to create incremental builds that only change as dependent files change.

 # Ncapsulate.Node
 This is the primary package, and it includes both Node and Npm since they are generally both required for anything else to work.